MBrcz/MBrcz/README.md

 - 👋 Hi, I’m @MBrcz
 - 👀 I’m interested in Power Bi (DAX) / Ms Excel / Pandas && bs4 (Python) coding.
 - 🌱 I’m currently learning Power BI / Excel / Python.
 Becouse in those sectors you learn your whole live, don't you?
-But mostly focusing on Power Bi right now.

 <pre>
 Did you know that introduced in 2021 Excel function Let allows you to "code" almost just like in normal programming languages? <br />